dgroomes/docker-playground/dockerfile/README.md

   IDs. `docker image history` only shows `missing` and `docker manifest inspect` doesn't work for local images.
 So instead I exported the physical image data.
 Easy enough.)
   Show the image layers and the steps/instructions (what are they called?)
-* [ ] Create a "base image and extending impage" example.
+* [ ] Create a "base image and extending image" example.
 This is prototypical stuff.
 This is one of the core value props of Docker.
+I'm particularly interested in what the JSON metadata files look like in the layers.
+I'm confused about what goes in the "config" object vs. what goes in the `json` metadata file in a layer.

 ## Reference